Gianni Vernetti: Political career

-In March 2022 he published the book "Dissidenti" for Rizzoli in which he analyzes the growing confrontation between democracies and autocracies, accompanying the reader on a journey through the mountains of Kurdistan, where the Kurdish fighters defeated the jihadist militias of ISIS; on the slopes of the Himalayas, where a handful of courageous monks saved the thousand-year-old Tibetan culture; in the small and combative Lithuania, which experienced all the totalitarianisms of the 20th century and today welcomes dissidents from Russia and Belarus; on the island of Taiwan, which resists Chinese authoritarianism.

-He is active in the defense of countries threatened by the autocracies of Russia, China and Iran, promoting various public initiatives in support of the war of liberation of Ukraine, the defense of the democratic Taiwan and the support of Israel threatened by Iran and its proxies of Hamas, Hezbollah and Houthis.
-He is among the promoters of the Associazione 7 ottobre, founded in Italy to fight all new forms of anti-Semitism.
+In March 2022, Vernetti published Dissident for Rizzoli Libri and analyzed the growing confrontation between democracies and autocracies, accompanying the reader on a journey through the mountains of Kurdistan, where the Kurdish fighters defeated the jihadist militias of ISIS; on the slopes of the Himalayas, where a handful of monks saved the thousand-year-old Tibetan culture; in the small and combative Lithuania, which experienced all the totalitarianisms of the 20th century and welcomed dissidents from Russia and Belarus; on the island of Taiwan resisting Chinese authoritarianism.
+This was followed in 2025 by Il nuovo Grande Gioco, which was published by Solferino Libri.
+Active in the defense of countries threatened by the autocracies of Russia, China, and Iran, Vernetti promoted various public initiatives in support of the war of liberation of Ukraine, the defense of the democratic Taiwan, and the support of Israel threatened by Iran and its proxies of Hamas, Hezbollah, and Houthis.
+He was also among the promoters of the Associazione 7 ottobre, which was founded in Italy to fight all new forms of antisemitism.